 Proactive news headlines including Jindalee Resources, European Lithium, Alkane Resources and Alchemy Resources

-- Jindalee Resources Ltd (ASX:JRL) has completed a spin-out of Australian battery and precious metal assets, forming Dynamic Metals Ltd (ASX:DYM) with an initial public offering (IPO) drawing $7 million in funding as DYM prepares to list to the ASX.
+- Jindalee Resources Ltd JRL has completed a spin-out of Australian battery and precious metal assets, forming Dynamic Metals Ltd DYM with an initial public offering (IPO) drawing $7 million in funding as DYM prepares to list to the ASX.
 Click here

-- European Lithium Ltd (ASX:EUR, OTCQB:EULIF) has signed a non-binding memorandum of understanding (MoU) with Saudi-based Obeikan Investment Group to build and operate a hydroxide plant under a joint venture (JV) in Saudi Arabia for EUR’s Wolfsberg Lithium Project in Austria.
+- European Lithium Ltd (EUREULIF has signed a non-binding memorandum of understanding (MoU) with Saudi-based Obeikan Investment Group to build and operate a hydroxide plant under a joint venture (JV) in Saudi Arabia for EUR's Wolfsberg Lithium Project in Austria.
 Click here

-- Alchemy Resources Ltd (ASX:ALY) has intersected fertile lithium-caesium-tantalum (LCT) pegmatites in reverse circulation (RC) drilling at the Hickory prospect within the Karonie Lithium-Gold Project in Western Australia.
+- Alchemy Resources Ltd ALY has intersected fertile lithium-caesium-tantalum (LCT) pegmatites in reverse circulation (RC) drilling at the Hickory prospect within the Karonie Lithium-Gold Project in Western Australia.
 Click here

-- Empire Energy Group Ltd (ASX:EEG) has completed hydraulic stimulation of the Carpentaria-3H (C-3H) well and the drilling of the Carpentaria-4V (C-4V) at Exploration Permit (EP) 187, well within budget.
+- Empire Energy Group Ltd EEG has completed hydraulic stimulation of the Carpentaria-3H (C-3H) well and the drilling of the Carpentaria-4V (C-4V) at Exploration Permit (EP) 187, well within budget.
 Click here

-- Galena Mining Ltd (ASX:G1A) welcomes the first concentrate produced at its Abra Base Metals Mine in the Gascoyne region of Western Australia as part of the plant commissioning process.
+- Galena Mining Ltd G welcomes the first concentrate produced at its Abra Base Metals Mine in the Gascoyne region of Western Australia as part of the plant commissioning process.
 Click here

-- Lithium Power International Ltd (ASX:LPI)'s 100%-owned subsidiary Western Lithium (TSX:WLC) has set the drills turning on its inaugural drilling program at the East Kirup lithium prospect, part of the company’s Greenbushes Project in the south-west of Western Australia.
+- Lithium Power International Ltd LPI's 100%-owned subsidiary Western Lithium WLC has set the drills turning on its inaugural drilling program at the East Kirup lithium prospect, part of the company's Greenbushes Project in the south-west of Western Australia.
 Click here

 - Animoca Brands Corporation Ltd's Japanese subsidiary has made a strategic investment of JP¥100 million into Psychic VR Lab's JP¥1 billion fundraising round in December 2022.
 Click here